LoyolaChicagoBooks/introcs-csharp/rst/whileexamples.rst

 because ``double.NaN`` is not equal to itself!

 The current versions have a major limitation:  They just work with the one canned version of the function ``f`` in the class.
-You need to edit the source code to use the same process with a different function!
+You need to edit
+the source code to use the same process with a different function!
 There are several ways around this using more advanced C# features.
-After the section :ref:`interface`, a more flexible version should make sense, :repsrc:`bisection_method/bisection_method.cs`.
+After the section :ref:`interface`, a more flexible version should make sense, :repsrc:`bisection_method/bisection_method.cs`, explored further in :ref:`bisection-exercise`.
+The more advanced version illustrates with the function in the initial version and several others, all using the same bisection function.

 Savings Exercise
 ~~~~~~~~~~~~~~~~